The term guitar tunings may refer to pitch sets other than standard tuning, also called nonstandard, alternative, or alternate.

 “The structure of it was strange, weird enough to continue exploring,” he recollects.
 Along with John Bonham, Page went on to develop the driving, hypnotic chord progression and Arabic-sounding patterns that define the super group’s signature stadium-rock anthem.

-While you’re here, take an even deeper dive into tuning with our super thorough, new & improved Complete Guide to Guitar Tuning!
+Take an even deeper dive into tuning with our new & improved Complete Guide to Guitar Tuning!

 Originally created by the Goo Goo Dolls for the 1998 romantic fantasy film City of Angels, “Iris” has become one of the staples of ’90s alternative rock.
 It’s the guitar tuning of D-D-D-D-D-B that produces the evocative song’s broad, chorus-like sound.